Table of Contents

 A Note on Scientific Synthesis

-This represents a significant shift in our understanding — we're not dealing with accidental similarities but potential convergent evolution toward similar molecular strategies used by one of the most successful immune-evading viruses in human history.
+The key insight: This represents a significant shift—we're not dealing with accidental similarities but potential convergent evolution toward molecular strategies used by one of history's most successful immune-evading viruses.

 Clinical AreaPotential MechanismPresentation to MonitorImmediate Consideration